This post is also available in: Ελληνικά (Greek)

 The Petite France Quarter (“Little France”)

-Located on the western side of the Grand Île, it is Strasbourg’s most visited area.
+Located on the western side of the Grand Île, it is Strasbourg’s most popular district.
 Back in the Middle Ages, it was the favoured neighbourhood of tanners and butchers, because of the easy access to fresh water.

 Today, the whole district is car-free and the picturesque half-timbered houses are in excellent condition, making it the highlight of any visit to Strasbourg.
 On the canal banks, the so-called “Tanner’s House” is one of the quarter’s most famous houses.

 Pro tip: some of the wooden bridges are in fact canal locks and you might have to step off them when a boat approaches.
 So better be mindful of that when taking photos while standing on a bridge.
 Most certainly do NOT listen to music on headphones!
-Otherwise, you might unwittingly cause some commotion with the lock wardens (looking innocent)
+Otherwise, you might unwittingly cause some commotion with the lock wardens (any similarity to what happened to the author of this article is purely coincidental *innocent emoji*)

 The Covered Bridges